AndrewWestberg/jormanager/README.md

 https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54

+## Security

+Protecting the security of your stakepool system is your responsibility as an operator.
+While JorManager will perform some security measures like encrypting secret keys in the database, things like network security, firewalls, etc are still important.
+Don't get lax thinking that JorManager will do everything for you.
+It won't.

 ## Installation

 1. Download jormanager to a folder of your choosing.
 For example `/home/<username>/haskell/jormanager/`.
 Rename the file to `jormanager.jar`
 2. Run the jar file installer program.
+3. **SAVE YOUR SPENDING PASSWORD in a secure location!!!** If you lose this password, you lose any secret keys stored in JorManager.
+You're done, kaput, mount your picture on the stakepool operator wall of shame.

 ```
 $ java -jar jormanager.jar install